 Links for more on high-risk pregnancy:

 - Of human bonding: newborns prefer their mothers’ voices, research by Anthony J. Decasper (this is the study Penny talks about)

-- Singing to The Baby, video from The Penny Simkin YouTube Channel
+- Singing to The Baby, video from Penny Simkin’s YouTube Channel

-- Parents’ Singing to Fetus and Newborn Enhances Their Well-being, Parent-Infant Attachment, & Soothability: Part Two, from Lamaze’s Connecting the Dots, by Penny Simkin (Find Part One here)
+- Parents’ Singing to Fetus and Newborn Enhances Their Well-being, Parent-Infant Attachment, & Soothability: Part Two, from Lamaze’s Connecting the Dots blog, by Penny Simkin (find Part One here)

-- Singing to children may help development of language skills
+- Singing to children may help development of language skills, The Guardian

 About Penny Simkin

 Penny Simkin, PT, is a physical therapist who has specialized in childbirth education and labor support since 1968.
 She estimates she has prepared over 13,000 women, couples, and siblings for childbirth.
 She has assisted hundreds of women and couples through childbirth as a doula.
 She is author or co-author of books for both parents and professionals, including “The Labor Progress Handbook;” “Pregnancy, Childbirth, and the Newborn: The Complete Guide;” “When Survivors Give Birth: Understanding and Healing the Effects of Early Sexual Abuse on Childbearing Women;” “The Birth Partner: A Complete Guide to Childbirth for Dads, Doulas, and All Other Labor Companions,” She has developed teaching materials for birth classes and produced several videos for educators, doulas, and families, the latest of which is for siblings-to-be, “There’s a Baby.”
 She is co-founder of DONA International (formerly Doulas of North America) and PATTCh (Prevention and Treatment of Traumatic Childbirth).